moby/moby/docs/sources/terms/fundamentals.rst

 Image
 =====

-In Docker terminology, the read-only layer is called the **image**.
+In Docker terminology, a read-only layer is called an **image**.
 An image never changes.
 Because Docker uses a union file system, the applications think the whole file system is mounted read-write, because any file can be changed.
 But all the changes go to the top-most layer, and underneath, the image is unchanged.
 Since they don't change, images do not have state.

 Each image may depend on one more image which forms the layer beneath